 Only you know what your imagery means.
 However, I can help you to see patterns and themes in your art if you share enough information.

-When you submit art with for your email therapy session, please include some writing with each image in a word document or the body of an email.
+When you submit art with for your email therapy session, please include some writing explaining your thoughts about each image in a word document or a google doc.

 For example, there may be a story, a memory or a body feeling that goes along with each piece of art that you could expand on so that I can get to know you better.